 What the Planning Authority does for a Valid Submission

-A person or body which makes a valid submission/observation on a planning application is advised in writing when:
+A person or body which makes a valid submission/observation on a planning application is advised in writing:

-- When a decision is made with a copy of the decision and information for planning appeals to An Bord Pleánala
+- When a decision is made.
+You will be provided with a copy of the decision and information regarding the appeal process to An Bord Pleánala.

 Do you still have questions?
-Any queries can be dealt with by calling our dedicated Customer Service Unit by:
+Any queries can be dealt with by calling our dedicated Customer Service Unit.